Workers Compensation

 Have you suffered a personal injury at work?
 If so, the Janssen Law Center can help you claim the benefits that you are legally entitled to.
 Our knowledgeable and dedicated attorneys will guide you through the entire legal process to ensure you receive the compensation that you deserve.

 In all cases, workers’ compensation insurance companies will try to pay as little as possible.
 Getting an attorney early in the process will help minimize the insurance company’s ability to manipulate your claim.
-It is important that you contact us immediately if the insurance company:

 • A doctor sends you back to work too early